influxdata/docs-v2/content/chronograf/v1.10/introduction/installation.md

 The latest Chronograf builds are available on InfluxData's [Downloads page](https://portal.influxdata.com/downloads).

-1. Choose the download link for your operating system.
+1. On the Downloads page, scroll to the bottom and click **Are you interested in InfluxDB 1.x Open Source?** to expand the 1.x options.
+Scroll to the **Chronograf** section and select your desired Chronograf version and operating system.
+Execute the provided download commands.

     {{% note %}}
 If your download includes a TAR package, save the underlying datastore `chronograf-v1.db` in directory outside of where you start Chronograf.
 This preserves and references your existing datastore, including configurations and dashboards, when you download future versions.